Diarrheagenic Escherichia coli in Adult

 - Other enteric bacterial etiologies: Yersinia, Salmonella, Shigella, Campylobacter

-- Clostridium difficile – Associated with antibiotic use and hospitalization.
+- Clostridioides difficile – Associated with antibiotic use and hospitalization.

 - Giardia – Associated with poor sanitary conditions and lack of water treatment facilities.